EugeneManushkin/CtagsSourceNavigator/README.md

 ### 2.1.0.31
 + Supported shadow indexing of currently edited file
 + Plugin configuration dialog is available in main menu and editor menu
-### 2.1.0.29
-+ Supported case insensitive search in entire repository.
-Unsetting "Case Sensitive filter" option in plugin configuration menu means case insensitive search in all kind of search including search in entire repository
-+ Supported natural ordering of class members.
-To sort class members by name enable option "Sort class members by name" in plugin configuration menu
-+ Supported regex filter in "Search name in opened file" and "Class members" menu options
-+ Improved "Open declaration" option
-+ Fixed bugs
-## Requirements
-+ Far3
-+ Ctags utility
 ## Installation
-1. Download latest release
+1. Download latest release from [release page](https://github.com/EugeneManushkin/CtagsSourceNavigator/releases)
 2. Extract downloaded archive to FarManager/Plugins folder
-3. Install ctags utility.
-You may either install [Universal Ctags](https://ctags.io/), [Exuberant Ctags](http://ctags.sourceforge.net/) or use ctags utility from [Cygwin](http://www.cygwin.com/) project.
-4. *[Optional: skip this step if you don't want to create index files by the plugin or if ctags utility is available from the command line (is written in %PATH% environment variable).]*
-   Go to **F9->Options->Plugins configuration->Ctags Source Navigator**, put the full path to ctags.exe in 'Path to ctags.exe' edit box, press OK button.
-5. *[Optional: skip this step if you don't want to use plugin default hotkeys macro.]* Copy ctags_hotkeys.lua script to %FARPROFILE%\Macros\scripts folder.
-You may do this in Far Manager: goto extracted plugin folder and type
+3. Install hotkeys macro by copying ctags_hotkeys.lua script to %FARPROFILE%\Macros\scripts folder:
    ```
    copy ctags_hotkeys.lua "%FARPROFILE%\Macros\scripts"
    ```
    After copying hotkeys macro restart Far Manager
+### Use custom ctags utility
+   You may either install [Universal Ctags](https://ctags.io/), [Exuberant Ctags](http://ctags.sourceforge.net/) or use ctags utility from [Cygwin](http://www.cygwin.com/) project.
+   Go to **F9->Options->Plugins configuration->Ctags Source Navigator**, put the full path to ctags.exe in 'Path to ctags.exe' edit box, press OK button.
 ## Usage
+#### 1. Navigate to source code in not indexed files
+You may search names in an opened file even if it is not indexed by ctags utility.
+Plugin will automatically index currently edited file
+#### 2. Index your repository
-1. First you need to create a 'tags' file for a repository.
-You may use ctags plugin to do this: goto your repository folder, navigate cursor to folder you want to index by ctags or navigate to top folder ("..") if you want to index entire repository folder.
-Press **F11->Ctags Source Navigator->Tag selected directory**.
+If you want to search names and files in entire repository you should index it with the ctags utility.
+Use ctags plugin to do this: goto your repository folder, navigate cursor to folder you want to index by ctags or navigate to top folder ("..") if you want to index entire repository folder.
+Press **F11->Ctags Source Navigator->Index selected directory**.
 Tags file will be created inside selected folder and all symbols will be automatically loaded in plugin.
-2. If you already have a repository indexed by ctags you may load index file ('tags') to tell the plugin that you want to browse this repository.
+If you already have a repository indexed by ctags you may load index file ('tags') to tell the plugin that you want to browse this repository.
 Do either:
     * *Do not do anything*: on attempt to search a name plugin will suggest to load one of the 'tags' files found in parent directories.
     * Navigate cursor to the 'tags' file, and just press Enter.
     * Navigate cursor to the 'tags' file, press **F11->Ctags Source Navigator->Load tags file** (the most boring way to load tags).
     * Load recently opened 'tags' file.
 Press **F11->Ctags Source Navigator->Load from history** and select your tags file.

    Now plugin 'knows' about symbols in your repository and you can browse it's source code and lookup names in it.
+#### 3. Go to declaration/definition or open include file (Ctrl+F)
-3. Open a file inside your repository folder, navigate to a name you want to search definition/declaration of.
+Open a file inside your repository folder, navigate to a name you want to search definition/declaration of.
 Press **F11->Ctags Source Navigator->Open declaration** and plugin will automatically move the cursor to declaration of that name.
 If a name has multiple declarations (e.g. in C++ definition of a name is also a name declaration) plugin will suggest to load one of the declaration
+#### 4. Autocomplete name (Ctrl+Space)
-4. For autocomplete names press **F11->Ctags Source Navigator->Complete symbol**
+Start typing name in editor and then press **F11->Ctags Source Navigator->Complete symbol**
-5. Return cursor to previous position by pressing **F11->Ctags Source Navigator->Go back**
+#### 5. Return cursor to previous position (Ctrl+G)
+Press **F11->Ctags Source Navigator->Go back** to return cursor to previous position
+#### 6. Return to current porition from previous position (Ctrl+D)
+Press **F11->Ctags Source Navigator->Go forward** to return cursor to current position
-6. List all class members.
+#### 7. List all class members
 Set cursor on class name and then press **F11->Ctags Source Navigator->Class members**
-7. Search names defined in current file.
+#### 8. Search names defined in current file (Ctrl+Shift+X)
 Press **F11->Ctags Source Navigator->Search name in opened file** and begin typing (or insert by Ctrl+V or Shift+Ins) a name you want to search.
-8. Search names defined in entire repository.
+#### 9. Search names defined in entire repository (Ctrl+Shift+T)
 This option works in plugin main menu and in editor menu.
 Press **F11->Ctags Source Navigator->Search name in entire repository** and begin typing (or insert by Ctrl+V or Shift+Ins) a name you want to search.
-9. Search and open indexed file.
+#### 10. Search indexed file (Ctrl+Shift+R)
 This feature is available from main and editor menu: press **F11->Ctags Source Navigator->Search file by name** and begin typing a file name you want to open.
+You may specify a partial path to file with a filename to filter search result by location: ```tests\tags_cache\main.cpp```.
+You may also specify a line number after a colon symbol like ```my_file.h:1234```
+#### 11. Reindex your repository
-10. You may reindex your repository if current code database is outdated.
+You may reindex your repository if current code database is outdated.
 Press **F11->Ctags Source Navigator->Reindex repository** in main menu or in editor menu and then plugin will suggest you to select one of the tags files which you may reindex. **If something goes wrong while reindexing (e.g. reindexing is canceled) plugin will rollback on old tags file.**
 ## Default macro hotkeys (available if installed)
 ### Editor hotkeys:
-+ Open declaration - ```Ctrl+F```
++ Go to - ```Ctrl+F```
 + Complete name - ```Ctrl+Space```
 + Go back - ```Ctrl+G```
 + Go forward - ```Ctrl+D```